yskoverride/Bit/README.md

 **$redirectPath** is the route where user will be redirected if system finds that the request did not came from logged in user.

-This method can act as a Gaurd to restrict users from accessing resources or pages which is meant for logged in user only.
+This method can act as a guard to restrict users from accessing resources or pages which is meant for logged in user only.

 Example